jbock-java/jbock/README.md

   @Parameter(
           index = 0,
-          description = "A required positional parameter.
-Return type is non-optional.") abstract Path path();
+          description = {"A required positional parameter.
+Return type is non-optional.", "Path is a standard type, so no custom converter is needed."}) abstract Path path();

   @Parameter(